polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 ## Next Steps

 With the pallet implemented, the next steps involve ensuring its reliability and performance before integrating it into a runtime.
+Check the following sections:

-- Testing - learn how to effectively test the functionality and reliability of your pallet to ensure it behaves as expected.
-Check the [Testing](TODO:update-path){target=\_blank} section for detailed instructions
+- [Testing](TODO:update-path){target=\_blank} - learn how to effectively test the functionality and reliability of your pallet to ensure it behaves as expected

-- Benchmarking - explore methods to measure the performance and execution cost of your pallet.
-Refer to the [Benchmarking](TODO:update-path){target=\_blank} section for guidance
+- [Benchmarking](TODO:update-path){target=\_blank} - explore methods to measure the performance and execution cost of your pallet

-- Adding the pallet to a runtime - follow the steps to successfully include your pallet in a Polkadot SDK-based runtime, making it ready for use in your blockchain.
-Visit the [Add a Pallet to the Runtime](TODO:update-path){target=\_blank} section for the necessary steps
+- [Add a Pallet to the Runtime](TODO:update-path){target=\_blank} - follow this guide to successfully include your pallet in a Polkadot SDK-based runtime, making it ready for use in your blockchain